Thursday, April 3, 2025

 Scammers create fake hype around a forex pair or cryptocurrency, get people to invest, and then dump their holdings, leaving investors with worthless assets.

-• Sudden social media hype about a specific currency
+• Sudden social media hype around a specific currency pair

-• Lack of fundamental or technical analysis backing the trade
+• Lack of solid analysis backing the trade

-🚨 Example: Scam groups pumping a little-known forex pair, only to crash it after getting retail traders to invest.
+Example: Scam groups pumping up a little-known forex pair, only to crash it after retail traders have invested.

 No Guarantees: If someone promises 5-10% guaranteed monthly returns, it’s a scam.
 Even top hedge funds don’t promise such high returns.